Pure sine wave. The simplest waveform with no harmonics.

 Timing

 The engine clock starts at 0 and advances with each sample.
 Events with time are scheduled and fired when the clock reaches that value.
-The duration sets how long the gate stays open before triggering release.
-The repeat reschedules the event at regular intervals.
+The gate sets how long the gate stays open before triggering release.

 time